MelonKony/millmint/content/utopia/society/state/finance.md

 ❖ Read more: *[The Vekllei Crown](/posts/2020-06-24-crown/)*
 {{</hint>}}

-Vekllei has two currencies that are more or less opposed in their use as money.
+Vekllei has two currencies that are more or less opposed in their use as money, known as the twin crowns system.
 The Vekllei Crown (❦VK) is a gold-backed, fixed-rate deflationary currency used primarily as a wealth reserve, and the Government Crown (✾AK) is a fiat, floating-exchange currency used for foreign investment and trade.
 This system preserves the isolation of the Vekllei primary economy, which is moneyless, while insulating state investments from shocks and from having to burn liquidity to maintain its exchange rate.

-Together, the twin crowns allow for the Vekllei state to retain unprecedented control over its financial system.
+Together, the twin crowns allow for the Vekllei state to retain unprecedented control over its financial system while securing a mechanism for foreign investment and growth.

 * The domestic market is autarkic and does not have free capital exchange, allowing it to maintain its fixed price and independent monetary policy
-* The international market is open and has free capital exchange, facilitated by ✾AK floating exchange price with policy independence maintained by capital controls from the [Ministry of Commerce](/utopia/society/state/government/interior/commerce/)
+* The international market is open and has free capital exchange, facilitated by ✾AK floating exchange price with policy independence maintained by capital controls from the [Ministry of Commerce](/utopia/society/state/government/interior/commerce/).

+For a variety of political and economic reasons, the Vekllei Commonwealth state aims to be self-sufficient.
+The twin crowns system provides a means to isolate its productive primary economy while also allowing foreign money controlled access to it.
+The unmoneyed primary economy remains a popular investment for its stability[^2].
+As capital controls have broken down in the mid-2030s, Vekllei's current macroeconomic policy sits as a third way between closed autarky and recent trends towards an open economic international market.

 ### Vekllei Crown (❦VK)

 The *Vekllei Kroner* (lit. *Vekllei Crown*) is the primary and historic currency of Vekllei.
-It is minted by [National Mint](/utopia/society/state/government/interior/commerce/#national-mint-of-vekllei) as a souvenir in the tradition of Vekllei *medals*,[^2] but is not otherwise used by Vekllei people as money or transacted in day-to-day life.
+It is minted by [National Mint](/utopia/society/state/government/interior/commerce/#national-mint-of-vekllei) as a souvenir in the tradition of Vekllei *medals*,[^3] but is not otherwise used by Vekllei people as money or transacted in day-to-day life.
 It is primarily a deflationary currency store backed by gold, and to which each Vekllei citizen is entitled an equal share in emigration.
+It is not able to be used on the [VKIM](#international-markets) directly, but can be purchased as a [White Bond](#white-bonds) as a speculative instrument.
 It is also used in some cases as a mechanism for trade with individuals abroad, mostly by smaller banks looking to broker purchases of goods or services unavailable in Vekllei.

 ### Government Crown (✾AK)

-The *Government/Commonwealth Kroner* (also the *Atlantic Kroner* or *Crown*) is a twin currency used primarily by the state to insure financial instruments like bonds as well as converting and placing foreign investments and currency.
+The *Government/Commonwealth Kroner* (also the *Atlantic Kroner* or *Crown*) is a twin currency used primarily by the state to insure financial instruments like bonds as well as for converting and placing foreign investments and currency.
 The Government Crown operates on a floating exchange rate as a fiat currency tradeable in the VKIM and a means for overseas actions in the Vekllei economy.

 #### White Bonds